squirrel_census =

 yaxis = list(title = 'Number of Squirrels'))

-As this plot (right) shows, squirrels who kuk
+As this plot (right) shows, squirrels who kukare

-There is only one instance of a moan
+There is only one instance of a moan, and this squirrel

 fear or distress.
 Without more data and a better understanding of what